 Notes

-- When melting the butter, be careful not to allow it to boil.
+- When melting the butter, be careful not to allow it to boil as you do not want the milk solids to separate from the fat.
 A good clue as to when to remove the pot from the heat is when a small chunk of solid butter remains.
 The residual heat from the melted butter will melt the remaining chunk.

 - If you want to only bake 1-2 cookies, shape the refrigerated cookie dough into balls and freeze them on a pan or plate.
 Once frozen, transfer the frozen dough balls into a bag and store them in the freezer.
 Then you can just pull out as many cookie dough balls as you want to bake!